cschweda/poker-hand-analyzer/README.md

 ### 1. Building

-This is a static web application that needs to be built before serving:
+This is a static web application that needs to be built before serving.
+You can use any of the following package managers:

+#### Using NPM

 ```bash
 # Install dependencies